Deep Clone User Permissions

 Needed to see the Deep Clone Bulk Clone button in the Jira Issue navigator interface.

-“Deep Clone for Jira - Project Clone”
+“Deep Clone for Jira - Space Clone (Project Clone)”

 Granted to all administrators by default, but can be extended to other users as well.